can-dy-jack/Precompiler/README.md

 # Precompiler
+### third step,study css`s precompiler and bootstrap.
-Learning simple tips of less/sass/scss .
+- Learning simple tips of less/sass/scss.
+>icons are from baidu.